-- A. Method of Payment - 1.
-Reimbursement will be made in monthly 1/12th payments for the previous month's program operations for Sobering Services. - 2.
-Quarterly Reconciliation Reports must be completed regarding actual expenditures and are due on the 15th calendar day following the end of the quarter with the exception of the 4th quarter which is due on the 10th calendar day.
+- 1. Reimbursement will be made in monthly 1/12th payments for the previous month's program operations for Sobering Services. - Quarterly Reconciliation Reports must be completed regarding actual expenditures and are due on the 15th calendar day following the end of the quarter with the exception of the 4th quarter which is due on the 10th calendar day.
 Any unexpended funds will be adjusted in the next invoice.